slinso/goTemplateBenchmark/README.md

 BenchmarkFtmpl           1000000              8400 ns/op            1152 B/op         12 allocs/op
 BenchmarkGorazor          500000              7249 ns/op             656 B/op         11 allocs/op
 ```

+### transpiling to HTML
+I removed Damsel, because transpilation should just happen once at startup.
+If you cache the transpilation result, which is recommended, you would have the same performance numbers as html/template for rendering.

 ### more complex test with template inheritance (if possible)
 ```